 Facial nerve palsy occurs when the nerve controlling facial movements is damaged during birth.
 The most common cause of facial nerve palsy (sometimes referred to as Bell’s Palsy) is trauma and while most cases cure themselves, the condition is permanent in some children and affects one side of their faces for the rest of their lives.
 The improper use of instruments, rough treatment of the mother or child during birth or even negligent use of medications can all cause or contribute to this condition.
-Rosenfeld Injury Lawyers a birth injury law firm dedicated to holding medical professionals accountable for negligent acts and representing the injured and their families.
+Rosenfeld Injury Lawyers LLC a birth injury law firm dedicated to holding medical professionals accountable for negligent acts and representing the injured and their families.

 Symptoms of Facial Nerve Palsy

 Careful observation of a newborn when he or she cries is often enough to reveal damage to the seventh cranial nerve— the nerve that controls facial movements.
 The majority of facial nerve palsy affects the mouth and neighboring muscles but more severe cases can affect an entire side of the child’s face, making it impossible for the child to open and close an eyelid, or move any muscle on the side of his or her face.
 If your child’s face looks uneven when he or she cries or makes facial expressions, it is important to have the child examined by a doctor to determine the presence of facial nerve palsy.

 Causes and Prognosis for Children With Bell’s Palsy